c-hut/go-outdoors/README.md

 # Go Outdoors

 Go Outdoors isn't just any retreat.
 It's a place where people from all backgrounds can come together, connect with one another, and find peace within themselves.
 In an increasingly digital world, we rarely have time to slow down and disconnect from our devices.
-What's more, we're often moving at such a fast pace that we neglect to show our gratitude for each new day.
+What's more, we're often moving at such a fast pace that we neglect to show gratitude for each coming day.
 Happy or sad, we must give thanks to the universe.
-When we do, our gratitude is reflected back at us and our lives are touched by magic.
+When we do, our gratitude is reflected back at us and our lives are blessed by magic.

 ![Website screenshots](assets/images/website-screenshot.png)

 ## Features

 For anyone who seeks deeper meaning in their life, this website will serve as a stepping stone in their pursuit.
 It has been designed with simplicity, ease of navigation, and aesthetics in mind.
-Anyone who would like to use it can find key information on the first page, imagery of the retreat on the second page, and a registration form on the third and final page.
+Those who would like to use it can find key information on the first page, imagery of the retreat on the second page, and a registration form on the third and final page.

 N.B.
 The first page has been designed to intrigue its visitors, thus detailed information about the retreat has not been included.
 All interested parties will receive a comprehensive overview upon receipt of their registration form.